 The much vaunted Hyperloop has a number of companies driving innovation and prototypes to build pods designed to travel in a vacuum using magnetic levitation at superfast speeds.

 Virgin’s Hyperloop One was the first team to test a working prototype that reached 70mph in 5.3 seconds in its Nevada desert test in May 2017.
 On November 8, 2020, its XP-2 two seater Test Vehicle Experimental-Pod-2, built to demonstrate critical safety subsystems, allowed 4 passengers to safely travel in a hyperloop environment.
 It travelled at 48 m/s with air pressure within the tube of 100 Pascal.

-Propelled through a vacuum at speeds of up to 760 miles per hour, hyperloops could cut the 424 mile, 4.5 hour rail journey from London to Edinburgh down to just 50 minutes.
+Propelled through a vacuum at speeds of up to 760 miles per hour, hyperloops could cut the 424 mile, 4.5 hour rail journey from London to Edinburgh, down to just 50 minutes.

 Hyperloop systems also promise low implementation costs compared to other high-speed transportation methods.
 As civil infrastructure projects covering long distances, there will be segments that are above ground, at ground level , and below ground, to meet local conditions.